 Taste: Fiery pepper then silky caramel.
 Maple syrup and prune juice, bitter dark chocolate, sea salt, charred oak with a smoky finish.
 Addition of water tames the ever-present pepper a little and allows for an altogether more civilised experience.

-Value for Money: Early bottlings from new distilleries can be fascinating, as they offer a small status report on how the spirit is coming along.
+Thoughts: Early bottlings from new distilleries can be fascinating, as they offer a small status report on how the spirit is coming along.
 This release from Ardnamurchan is no different and it certainly seems to suggest that we can expect good things in future though £55 for a ‘work in progress’ could perhaps seem a little steep to some.
 Crucially however, it is a pleasant drinking experience in its own right, rather than merely a curiosity.

 There can be no doubt that the people behind the Ardnamurchan distillery know what they’re doing.
 Their very practical usage of smaller casks has allowed the spirit to take on an incredible amount of wood influence in a short space of time and whilst the telltale signs of youth remain, this 2018 update shows some serious potential.
 In short, Ardnamurchan is yet another new single malt distillery that’s well worth getting excited about.